 Third: Barcelona’s Mediterranean coastal landscape was the inspiration for the club’s bold third shirt for 2020/21.
 The pink hue of the morning sun and the greenish-blue of the sea are reflected in the chosen colour scheme.

 Home: Real Madrid have incorporated pink trim into their 2020/21 shirt, which follows others in the new season’s adidas range with its distinctive 1990s-inspired look.
 This will also be the first jersey worn by the club’s new women’s team that has been launched this summer.

-Third (leaked): Real will stick with the pink theme for the third kit as well, serving as trim for an otherwise black design.
+Third: Real will stick with the pink theme for the third kit as well, serving as trim for an otherwise black and grey design.
 Intrigue comes from quite a distinctive graphic, which is inspired by the paintings on ceramic tiles that can be seen throughout the city.

 Home: Atletico Madrid's trademark stripes look will be given a very traditional makeover for 2020/21.
 The collar and button are a distinct throwback to the past and it is a noticeably darker shade of blue trim than the club has used in recent times.
 It's available to buy right now on Nike.com.

 Away: Atletico's new away kit complements the home shirt, taking a similar navy blue as seen in the home collar and creating a full strip in the classy colour.
 The club badge, Nike logo and sponsorship branding all feature in monochrome red.

 Home: Gold is the trim colour of choice for Juventus in 2020/21.
 The home shirt also moves away from having very bold and defined black and white stripes to more of an abstract look that makes seem a bit more raw and artistic.

 Away: The away kit Juventus will wear in 2020/21 is much plainer and simpler, although there is a little bit of flair in the sleeve cuffs to add something else to it.
 The neck follows the same 1990s throwback template as other adidas clubs.